 How to deal with aggression: Find the best way to communicate

 No matter what’s causing it, how to deal with aggression doesn’t change, so you want to make sure he has an appropriate outlet to express his worries and teach him where it’s appropriate to air those worries.
 Sometimes parents can inadvertently approach finding out what is bothering their child in a way that tends to make children clam up rather than open up.
 Just to give you an example, if I sit down with a parent to have a conversation about their family, I often have to work hard at making them feel comfortable to start with.
 I frequently do that with a good sense of humour and a few jokes here and there, and I’ll gradually see their arms move from positions that are quite often across their body at the start to positions that are more relaxed, but it’s an effort.

 It’s easier to talk when you remove the focus

-If on the other hand, I was to help out that parent and we had some time together cleaning up or doing dishes, that initial reticence would barely last a moment and that’s because my focus and theirs would be on something rather than ‘the problem.’
-It’s the same with anybody and it’s why it’s so much easier to talk to teenagers in cars.
-Why?
-Because the parent is driving and their focus is on something else allowing their teenager to express things more easily.
+If, on the other hand, I was to help out that parent and we spent some time together cleaning up or doing dishes, that initial reticence would barely last a moment, and that’s because my focus and theirs would be on something other than “the problem.”
+It’s the same with anyone, which is why talking to teenagers in cars is so much easier.
+Why? because the parent is driving and their focus is on something else, allowing their teenager to express things more easily.

 When it comes to how to deal with aggression, give him a physical outlet